 The Turkish people brought their carpet weaving tradition with them when they migrated from Central Asia towards the west.
 Their rugs often were a reflection of their own lives, and the living conditions they were subjected to endure.

-Along the way, the Turks added the influence of their new conditions, and began to be influenced by other cultures.
-The rugs and weaving’s, became works of what they learned along the way, and they started to incorporate new colours into their designs.
+Along the way, the Turks added the influence of their new conditions and began to be influenced by other cultures.
+The rugs and weaving are becoming works of what they learned along the way, and they started to incorporate new colours into their designs.

 After the 12th century AD, when trades became intense between Western Europe and the Islamic world, Turkish Rugs became very well known and sought after in Europe.
 Trade was then established between Europe and the Ottoman Empire.
 Carpets became known by the trade name of"Turkish carpets", regardless of their actual place of origin.